zannads/lakeComo_forecast/README.md

 ## 3. Input Variable Selection *ivs* folder
 In this folder you find the scripts to run the IVS on the processed data.
 You can find the main algorithms and everything [here](https://github.com/zannads/MATLAB_IterativeInputSelection_with_Rtree-c.git).
+It is simply a fork on the original work of [Galelli, Castelletti, 2013](doi:10.1002/wrcr.20339) available [here](https://github.com/Critical-Infrastructure-Systems-Lab/Iterative_Input_Selection.git)

 #### Pre:
-Install the IVS Toolbox.
+- Install the IVS Toolbox.
-Put in the folder *candidate_variables_99_18* all the *.txt* files on which you want to run the IVS.
+- Put in the folder *candidate_variables_99_18* all the *.txt* files on which you want to run the IVS.
 This files have to be formatted correctly, i.e. txt files with a value for each row; total of 7305 values, one per day.
 Select the number of the solution in the ddp that you want, create two txt files with release and level *release_sol#_99_18.txt* and save it in *Solutions/DDP*.

 #### Run: